Ajay-Bommidi/Strongify/README.md

 Passwords are the first line of defense in cybersecurity.
 Strongify empowers users to:

 Generate Secure Passwords: Creates random, customizable passwords to protect against brute-force attacks.
-Evolved into PassFort, a CLI tool with advanced features, reflecting my journey in software development.
+Evolved into PassFort, a CLI tool with advanced features.

 Note: For a modern, CLI-based experience with enhanced password strength, check out PassFort!